gfanto/fzf-lsp.nvim/README.md

 - Call `:References` to show the references for the symbol under the cursor
 - Call `:DocumentSymbols` to show all the symbols in the current buffer
 - Call `:WorkspaceSymbols` to show all the symbols in the workspace
+- Call `:CodeActions` to show the list of available code actions
+- Call `:RangeCodeActions` to show the list of available code actions in the visual selection